tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 * **Soft forks**

 A **hard fork** represents _a change in the protocol of a blockchain that is not backward-compatible_.
 It is not backward-compatible because the *new rules* for validating are different to such an extent that the *old rules* would see *new-rule blocks* as invalid.
 Therefore, all nodes would have to accept the change and implement it by using the *new rules* to maintain a unified rule for validation.
-If a group of nodes objects to using the *new rules* and continue using the *old rules*, a fork occurs.
+If a group of nodes objects to using the *new rules* and continues using the *old rules*, a fork occurs.

 <ExpansionPanel title="A hard fork example - the story of the DAO">